 You are often in a remote location.
 If you need more water, forks, charcoal, you might not be able to get them.
 You have to be self contained and self reliant.
 Are you willing to give the keys to your truck to the teenager helper to run to the store for charcoal?
 You have to know exactly what you are doing at all times.

 I have just scratched the surface.
 There are numerous books and publications on catering with more detail.
 If there is a culinary school near you, visit the library.
 OnCue Consulting runs a series of classes on catering and restaurant business.
+Here is an article on the costs of opening a restaurant from Bankrate.
 They do a bang up job.
 Do your homework.

 I’d wish you luck, but you need a lot more than luck.